Wongani00/MTL-SSE/README.md

-# React + Vite
+# MTL SSE

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is the projet that helps MTL track the project from survey to installation.

 Currently, two official plugins are available: